whispir/technical-blog/posts/javascript_testing_strategy_part1.md

 - It's ok if these take longer.
 - Devs _should_ be able to run these on their local machine, but they don't _need_ to as part of their development workflow.
 - If you can make something a unit test instead, then do.
+- It's OK if they're not deterministic (eg, can run against a deployed application).
+CCypress has good retry functionality.

 Cypress requires a deployed application to run against.
 This means that often your frontend will also  require some kind of real backend to be talking to (see integrated tests).

 ## Backend Specific

-- ie. involves running a node process
+- ie. testing code that will run on a node process.

 Testing your backend can pose challenges, depending on what your backend looks like, generally there are 2.5 options: